 All students scheduled for Physical Education courses are required to participate.
 Only a written excuse from a physician will be recognized as a legitimate reason for not participating in Physical Education classes.
-Participation requires being properly dressed for each class.
-Valuables should not be stored in an unlocked gym locker and any valuables placed in an unsecured locker is placed at the student's own risk.
+Participation requires being dressed appropriately for participation (including shoes).
+Valuables should not be stored in an unlocked gym locker and any valuables placed in an unsecured locker are placed at the student's own risk.